 But you don’t have to rely on the SBA for your business education; plenty of other educational opportunities for vets exist, including these:

 - Veteran Women Igniting the Spirit of Entrepreneurship (V-WISE)

 These programs vary in length, location, and scope, but they all provide a business education to vets at low or no cost.

 Transitioning to civilian life can be hard, especially when you add business ownership into the equation.
-Fortunately, with years of active-duty military service behind you, your military skills can propel your business to success.
-And with our guide to business financing for vets, you can get the small-business loans or other financing options you need to get started.
+Fortunately, with years of active-duty military service behind you, your military skills can help you grow your business and propel it to success.
+And with our guide to business financing for vets, you can get the veteran business loans or other financing options you need to get started.

 At Business.org, our research is meant to offer general product and service recommendations.
 We don't guarantee that our suggestions will work best for each individual or business, so consider your unique needs when choosing products and services.

 - U.S. Small Business Administration, “Veteran-Owned Businesses and Their Owners” Accessed October 27, 2022.

 - FiveThirtyEight, “What Percentage of Americans Have Served in the Military?”Accessed October 27, 2022.